csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/D1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+Our product will greatly simplify the process of creating a schedule and make said schedule widely available for all target users.
+Our users will save time during the creation of their summer camp schedule because they don’t need to try and sort through the data manually and assign each student to a group based on various factors (which they currently do).
+The schedule generation will be accomplished instantly with our program.
+Modification is also easy and quick and most importantly so is the distribution which they currently have to do through email or messaging.
+Instead of having to re-send a newly modified schedule, they can discover any new changes on our website.
+Our schedule should also be more accurate than human schedule modification and creation.
+We will ensure all friendships are accounted for and ages are matched appropriately without any conflicts for rooms.
+Sought-after rooms will also be distributed fairly.
+Our product should align with our partner’s goal of creating fun and educational summer camps by improving the communication, accuracy, and speed of scheduling.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?